carveler/Revieu/README.md

 Product Review App with Barcode Scan and Camera functions.
 Create this app for Japanese who is new or live in Europe.
 Scan the product and see the reviews.
-Add Product infomation(Photos and product name etc..will fetch using Open food facts API (https://de.openfoodfacts.org/data) and store it to our MongoDB data base
+Add Product infomation(Photos and product name etc..will be fetched using Open food facts API (https://de.openfoodfacts.org/data)) and store it to our MongoDB data base

 ### GIF